openstack/api-site/firstapp/source/orchestration.rst

 Orchestration
 =============

-This guide describes the importance of durability and scalability for your cloud-based applications.
-In most cases, you must automate tasks, such as scaling and other operational tasks, to achieve these goals.
+This chapter explains the importance of durability and scalability for your cloud-based applications.
+In most cases, really achieving these qualities means automating tasks such as scaling and other operational tasks.

 The Orchestration module provides a template-based way to describe a cloud application, then coordinates running the needed OpenStack API calls to run cloud applications.
 The templates enable you to create most OpenStack resource types, such as instances, networking information, volumes, security groups, and even users.
 It also provides more advanced functionality, such as instance high availability, instance auto-scaling, and nested stacks.

-The OpenStack Orchestration API contains the following constructs:
+The OpenStack Orchestration API contains these constructs:

 * Stacks
 * Resources